Our Organizational History

 Let me share with you what I hope you will find to be some compelling reasons to become involved in Lutherans for Life – Canada:

-First, abortion is a spiritual issue and provides us with an opportunity for ministry.
+Abortion is a spiritual issue and provides us with an opportunity for ministry.
 As Dr. James Lamb, Executive Director of LFL in the United States, says, “Abortion is a spiritual issue because it is not something that dies in abortion; it is someone.
 It is someone created by God and for whom Jesus died.
 It is someone who is a gift from God. …”.
 The Psalmist describes an unborn child with these words, “For you created my inmost being, you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 (Psalm 139:13-14)

 Again, Lamb says, “Abortion is a spiritual issue because it deeply wounds women who were pressured into believing that abortion was their only choice and then came to realize the deadliness of that choice.
 They are burdened with guilt, and only the Gospel can bring them the forgiveness and hope they need.”
 (CPR Vol. 14, Part 1. p.
 58) But not only does abortion affect women, the fathers, the grandparents, and the siblings are affected as well.
-A post-abortion counselor has said that for every abortion at least 10 people are affected.
+A post-abortion counsellor has said that for every abortion at least 10 people are affected.

 What opportunities we have for ministry!
 We can lead these guilt-ridden, shame-filled, heart-broken people to the cross where their burdens can be relieved by Jesus Christ.
 They can be refreshed and renewed by the regenerating power of Holy Baptism.
 They can be comforted as we speak God’s Word of absolution to them.
 They can receive the “balm of Gilead” as they partake of the Body and Blood of the Crucified One.
 They can be supported by the love and care of their brothers and sisters in Christ.
 Their life can be filled with a peace and a hope that only comes from a personal relationship with their Saviour.

 Dobson comments, “Isn’t that story analogous to our response to the wickedness around us today?
 Babies continue to be murdered in the womb.
 The clinics where this killing is done are located all around us but we don’t want to know about them.
 Our children are being taught immoral lifestyles in our classrooms, but only a handful of parents show up at school meetings.
-Homosexual propaganda is being disseminated in a growing number of schools to children as young as kindergarten, and yet, few pastors will mention this assault of innocence on Sunday morning.
+Homosexual propaganda is being disseminated in a growing number of schools to children as young as are in kindergarten, and yet, few pastors will mention this assault of innocence on Sunday morning.
 That would be political, you know.”

 Dobson continues, “The New York Post reported that the seniors in a Minneapolis high school were given ‘kits’ from Planned Parenthood before the prom.
 Each package contained condoms, confetti, breath mints, and a discount coupon to a Planned Parenthood clinic.
 Is it any wonder that genital herpes infections are soaring and that new cases of AIDS have again reached proportions not seen since before the disease was first identified?
 What is our reaction to these, and hundreds of other disturbing developments?
 Most of us cram our calendars with so many activities that there is no time left to care.
 Then we go to the sanctuaries each week and simply sing louder.”
 (Emphasis added).